Apple iPhone 14 Pro Review

 Start a song playing in Spotify and head back to the home screen and that song will jump to the Dynamic Island, becoming always visible whatever app you’re in.
 Start a timer now and the Dynamic Island will split in two, allowing you to easily keep an eye on what music is playing in the background and how long is left on the timer.
 You’ll get a pop-up in the Dynamic Island when you connect AirPods or when your battery is low, notifications that before never really had a proper place to go.

-The Dynamic Island also works with the upcoming Live Activities API to allow apps to use it and show information.
+The Dynamic Island also works with the Live Activities API to allow apps to use it and show information.
 Deliveroo, for example, could show you the location of your dinner without you needing to open the app, or a sports app could allow the score of a match to be always visible, though nearly six months after release, most apps are yet to make use of it.

 I am a big fan of the way the Dynamic Island works and the idea behind it, and it adds an extra interaction layer to the phone.
 You won’t interact with it a lot, at least not until more apps can take advantage of it, but tricks like being able to quickly change the song are helpful.
 It does still feel a little undercooked though, as we won’t see its true benefits for a while yet.